Svobyyy/CaloriesCounter/README.md

-# Mobile Calories Application
+# Calories and Nutrition Facts tracker

-Full Stack Mobile Application for counting Calories and Nutrition Facts, Backend -> [Mobile Calories Application](https://www.google.com)
+Full Stack Mobile Application for counting Calories and Nutrition Facts, Backend -> [Mobile Calories Application](https://www.google.com).

 ## How to use